School Without Walls

 What Every Family Should Know

-School Without Walls is one of the oldest alternative high schools in the nation.
+School Without Walls is one of the oldest non-traditional high schools in the nation.
 It is a community of learners who hold each other to high standards of behavior, school culture, and academics.
-Learning is a lifelong endeavor in a community that supports academic excellence and social-emotional well-being.
-The community we use for learning and we expect our students to do extensive community service.
-Additionally, students are expected to excel in rigorous academics, as well as complete performance-based assessments in all subjects leading to a Regents diploma.
-Seniors complete yearlong senior projects, hold public exhibitions of their work, and defend their work to a rating/review panel that includes community experts, teachers, and other students.
-School Without Walls courses are not recognized by NCAA.
+Students are expected to excel in rigorous academics, as well as complete performance-based assessments rather than participating in high stakes testing in all subjects leading to a Regents diploma.
+Our name is derived from the idea that learning doesn’t only take place within the classroom but in the community as well.
+We expect our students to do extensive community service each year and to learn to utilize community resources to enhance their learning.
+Seniors complete a yearlong senior project, hold public exhibitions of their work, and defend their work to a rating/review panel that includes community experts, teachers, and other students.
+School Without Walls does not participate in the NCAA clearinghouse.
 Students anticipating a Division I or Division II athletic scholarship should take this into consideration before selecting School Without Walls.

 Foreign Languages: Spanish